► Level 1-5 autonomous car tech explained

-If you’re interested in the future of transport, you’ll probably have heard of the autonomous vehicle levels.
+If you’re interested in the future of transport, you’ll probably have heard of the autonomous vehicle levels already.
 Simply put, they’re a set of guidelines determined by the Society of Automotive Engineers (SAE) to describe the differing levels of autonomy in driverless cars.
-There are currently with 5 levels in total, with one being the most basic and five being the most advanced.
+There are currently five levels in total, with Level 1 being the most basic and Level 5 being the most advanced.

 What are the different levels of autonomy?